Korean drama: Historical

 The term sageuk refers to any Korean television or film drama that is either based on historical figures, incorporates historical events, or uses a historical backdrop.
 While sageuk directly translates to "historical drama", the term is typically reserved for dramas taking place throughout the course of Korean history.

 Since the mid-2000s, some sageuk dramas have achieved major success outside of Korea, in places such as the Asia-Pacific, Central Asia, Greater Middle East, Central and Eastern Europe and Latin America.
 Sageuks including Dae Jang Geum (Jewel in the Palace), Yi San (Lee San, Wind of the palace) and Jumong enjoyed strong ratings in countries such as Vietnam, Uzbekistan, Kazakhstan, Fiji and Iran.
 Jumong, which aired on IRIB (Islamic Republic of Iran Broadcasting) in 2008, had 85% viewership.

 Romance

 Often centered on a love story, series set in contemporary times often focus on family ties and romantic relationships.
 Characters are mostly idealized with Korean male protagonists described as handsome, intelligent, rich, and in search of "one true love".
+Happy endings are a recurring feature of romantic Korean dramas.
 This has also been a contributing factor to the popularity of Korean dramas among women.

-History

-Early years

-Radio broadcasting, including the broadcasting of radio dramas in Korea, began in 1927 under Japanese rule, with most programming in Japanese and around 30% in Korean.
-After the Korean War, radio dramas such as Cheongsilhongsil (1954) reflected the country's mood.

-Television broadcasting began in 1956 with the launch of an experimental station, HLKZ-TV, which was shut down a few years later due to a fire.
-The first national television channel was the Korean Broadcasting System (KBS), which started up in 1961.
-The first Korean television film was a 15-minute piece titled The Gate of Heaven (천국의 문, Cheongugui mun), on HLKZ-TV.

-The first television series was aired by KBS in 1962.
-Their commercial competitor, Tongyang Broadcasting (TBC), had a more aggressive program policy and aired controversial dramas as well.
-The first historical TV series aired was Gukto manri, directed by Kim Jae-hyeong, depicting the Goryeo era.
-In the 1960s, television sets were of limited availability, thus dramas could not reach a larger audience.

-In the 1970s, television sets started to spread among the general population, and dramas switched from portraying dramatic historical figures to introducing national heroes like Yi Sun-sin or Sejong the Great.
-Contemporary series dealt with personal sufferings, such as Kim Soo-hyun's influential Stepmother (새엄마, Saeeomma), aired by MBC in 1972 and 1973.
-As technology and funding were limited, Korean channels could not make series in resource-heavy genres like action and science fiction; American and other foreign series were imported instead.